awakzdev/kubernetes-docs/README.md

 #### 4. Apply the ingress YAML file:

+Note:
-Note: This ingress structure may be applied for different services if needed.
+- This ingress structure may be applied for different services if needed.
 You may edit and reuse for different services.
+- The ingress might vary depending on the Kubernetes provider you are using.
 ```
-cd ingress
 kubectl apply -f ingress.yaml
 ```